heeyeon-im-ubc/imm-lab/Research/index.md

 </p>
 <br>

-_*This work is funded by the BC Children's Hospital Research Institute, Brain, Behaviour, and Development Theme and UBC Health._
+_*This work is funded by the Djavad Mowafaghian Centre for Brain Health and the Social Sciences and Humanities Research Council._
 {% include figure.html image="images/Fig4-Research.png" caption="" %}